pxsu/FileGrid/README.md

 **FileGrid** is a visual file management system that lets you drag and drop files onto a spatial canvas, where they can be freely organized, previewed, and zoomed in/out.
 It's built for users who want a more intuitive, visual way of managing files—kind of like a digital whiteboard for your documents.

+You can check it out @ https://filegrid.web.app/

+*Can only be controlled via trackpad, additional usability updates coming soon!

 ---

 ## 🔧 Features